Trump’s Alleged Connection With Russia Can Shake His Presidency

 This week, Trump dismissed the explosive dossier that accused him of colluding with Russia to win the presidential election, apparently putting out a fire that threatened his presidency even before it began.
-President-elect Donald Trump disqualified allegations by trying to bury the episode as an example of “false news”.
+President-elect Donald Trump disqualified allegations by trying to bury the episode as an example of “false news.”
 But the suspicions regarding Russia’s meddling have still not faded.

-Wednesday’s Press Conference managed to somehow defuse these accusations and divert attention even though the defense Donald Trump offered was incomplete and partially inaccurate.
+Wednesday’s press conference managed to somehow defuse these accusations and divert attention even though the defense Donald Trump offered was incomplete and partially inaccurate.
 However, since the filed allegations haven’t been verified yet, Trump was able to remedy the crisis looming over his presidency.

 Some warn that this chapter should not yet be closed.
 They believe the “Russia case” has turned into a cloud that still hangs over Trump’s head and could unleash a storm over his presidency.
 Because of these pressures, the Chairman of the Intelligence Committee of the Senate, Republican Richard Burr, said Friday that the Committee will launch an investigation on possible contacts between Trump and Russia.